gidra5/webgpu-raytracing/research/Rendering equation.md

 $$T_v(x_i\to x_j)=G(x_i\to x_j)T(x_i\to x_j)$$
 $$L_e(x_i\to x_j)=\int_{x_i}^{x_j} L_e(x)T(x\to x_j)dx$$
 Where $f_j$ is the interaction function corresponding to the scattering at $x_j$ and $G$ is the geometry term encoding cosine attenuation factors.

+The path integral also can be [generalized](https://ssteinberg.xyz/2025wt/2025_wave_tracing_low_res.pdf) to describe region-to-region light transport by making $x_i$ represent phase-space regions.
 ## Reciprocity
 [Helmholtz principle](https://en.wikipedia.org/wiki/Helmholtz_reciprocity) states that rays following the same path in opposite directions experience the same events, which is often called the reciprocity constraint.
 This allows us to choose which way do we measure light - from camera to source or the other way around.
 There are only two functions that depend both on incoming and outgoing light directions - $p(\omega_{i}\to\omega)$ and $f(\omega\to\omega_{i})$.
 Thus we impose additional constraints on these functions: